 It is in Sonnet #27, I finally feel a spark of honest love and life.

 “ Let me in bed lie dreaming in mischance; “

 So Will runs away from his wife to be with his posh London lover.
-Unschooled though he is, his mastery of rhyme and wit makes Will popular in the London scene as the singer of his own verses.
+Unschooled though he is, his mastery of rhyme and wit makes Will popular in the London Scene as the singer of his own verses.
 Will is spurned by his royal lover who chooses the wife and mother to his children.
 Will deceitfully writes encouragement of his lover’s monogamy to the wife in his unrequited quest.
 When the marriage ultimately fails, Will is there to catch the spurned lover on the rebound.
-It only takes a few verses accompanied by Will’s mandolin to capture the wounded prince’s love.
+It only takes a few verses accompanied by Will’s mandolin to capture the wounded noble’s love.

 By Sonnet #29, Will is in complete despair:

 “And I my self, my self always to hate

 Till dreadful death do ease my doleful state.”

 By Sonnet #30, Will has been rejected in the long wooing of his lover: